The Mysterious Origin of the Monthly “Sanctification of the Moon”

 The Middle Part of the “Sanctification” Ceremony: An Analysis

-The first of the seven sentences, like the morning Shakharit service, begins with four two-word Hebrew statements that bless God, such as “blessed is your Maker.”
+The first of the seven sentences, like the morning Shacharit service, begins with four two-word Hebrew statements that bless God, such as “blessed is your Maker.”
 Thus, before approaching God with a request, the petitioner greets or summons God with a blessing.
 However, the opening four letters of the “sanctification’s” four blessings were purposely composed to spell the name of the patriarch Jacob, in Hebrew Yaakov.
-Genesis Rabba to Genesis 28:12 contends that Jacob resembled God and that God placed a likeness of Jacob on His heavenly throne.
+Genesis Rabbah to Genesis 28:12 states that Jacob resembled God and that God placed a likeness of Jacob on His heavenly throne.
 Thus, because of his perceived proximity to God, Jacob was undoubtedly chosen in the “sanctification” as an intercessor to God, a magical means of affording quick and easy access to the divine counsel.
-This, after the use of three and seven, is the second significant magical element.
+This, after the use of three and seven, is the second noteworthy magical element.

 The second sentence is remarkable and contains a third even more unusual and conspicuous magical act.
 It reads: “Just as I dance toward you but cannot touch you, so may none of my enemies touch me for evil.”